salesforcecli/plugin-orchestrator/messages/appframework.display.template.md

 # summary

-Display details of an AppFramework template.
+Display details of a template.

 # description

-Display comprehensive information about a specific AppFramework template including its name, label, ID, type, subtype, description, and other metadata properties.
-This command is useful for inspecting templates before using them to create applications or for understanding template configurations.
+Display comprehensive information about a specific template including its name, label, ID, type, subtype, description, and other metadata properties.
+Use this command to inspect templates before using them to create apps or for understanding template configurations.

 You can identify a template by either its unique ID or its name.
 Template IDs are guaranteed to be unique, while template names should be unique within an org.
 The command displays all available template properties in a formatted, easy-to-read layout.

-Template information helps you understand what the template provides, its intended use case, and how to use it effectively when creating AppFramework applications.
-You must have AppFramework enabled in your org and appropriate permissions to view templates.
+Template information helps you understand what the template provides, its intended use case, and how to use it effectively when creating orchestrated apps.
+You must have Data Cloud and Tableau Next enabled in your org and the AppFrameworkViewApp user permission to view templates.

 # examples